-In November 2021, we entered into a Change in Control and Severance Agreement, or the Severance Agreement, with each of Mr. Bagai and Dr. Agah (each an "Executive") and collectively, the "Executives").
+In November 2021, we entered into a Change in Control and Severance Agreement, or the Severance Agreement, with each of Mr. Bagai and Dr. Agah and in August 2022, we entered into the Severance Agreement with Ms. Nelms (each an "Executive" and collectively, the "Executives").
 Capitalized terms used herein and not otherwise defined shall have the meaning assigned to such term in the Severance Agreement.
 Each Severance Agreement will continue indefinitely until terminated by written consent of the parties to the Severance Agreement.